urma/rom-hacking/README.md

-rom-hacking
+ROM Hacking
 ===========

-ROM hacking support tools, scripts and documentation
+This repository holds various scripts, support tools and documentation associated with the 'ROM Hacking for Fun, Profit & Infinite Lives' presentation.